Party members urged to desist from political violence

 “It is God who declares the winner in every general election and that the various political parties should exercise patience whenever the nation goes into polls to elect a president,” Rt.
 Rev. Aduse-Poku pointed out.

-He wondered why people should fight at registration centres and called on Ghanaians to follow the good examples of those Europeans who practice democracy in a more humane manner.
+He wondered why people should fight at registration centres and called on Ghanaians to follow the good examples of those Europeans who practise democracy in a more humane manner.

 Rt.
 Rev. Aduse-Poku appealed to the youth not to allow themselves to be used by selfish politicians whose interest was only to win political power to amass wealth.

-Mr. Eric Opoku, a member of the church who is financing the project, said there was more blessing in building a house for the Lord and pledge to continue to support the work of the church to win more souls for Christ.
+Mr Eric Opoku, a member of the church who is financing the project, said there was more blessing in building a house for the Lord and pledged to continue to support the work of the church to win more souls for Christ.

 Disclaimer